Sacha Baron Cohen: Early life and education

-Sacha Noam Baron Cohen was born into an English Ashkenazi Jewish family in the Hammersmith area of London on 13 October 1971.
-His mother, photographer Daniella (née Weiser), was born in British Mandatory Palestine in 1939 to German Jewish parents.
+Sacha Noam Baron Cohen was born into a Jewish family in the Hammersmith area of London on 13 October 1971.
+His mother, photographer Daniella, was born in Mandatory Palestine in 1939 to German Jewish parents.
 His father, editor-turned-clothing-store owner Gerald "Jerry" Baron Cohen (1932–2016), was born into a Belarusian Jewish family in London and grew up in the Welsh town of Pontypridd.
 Baron Cohen's paternal grandfather, Morris Moses Cohen, added "Baron" to his surname.
-His maternal grandmother, Liesel (née Levi), lived in Haifa and trained as a ballet dancer in Germany before fleeing the Nazis in 1936.
+His maternal grandmother, Liesel, lived in Haifa and trained as a ballet dancer in Germany before fleeing the Nazis in 1936.
 He has two older brothers: Erran, a composer with whom he often collaborates, and Amnon.
 His cousins include autism researcher Sir Simon Baron-Cohen, playwright Dan Baron Cohen, and filmmaker Ash Baron-Cohen.

 Baron Cohen was educated at the independent Catholic St Columba's College in St Albans, before moving to the independent Haberdashers' Aske's Boys' School in Elstree.
-He then studied history with a focus on antisemitism at Christ's College, Cambridge, graduating in 1993 with upper-second-class honours.
-As an undergraduate he wrote his thesis on the role of Jewish activists in the American civil rights movement.
+He then studied history with a focus on antisemitism at Christ's College, Cambridge.
+In the summer of 1992, as an undergraduate, he spent several months at the Martin Luther King Jnr Center in Atlanta, researching his dissertation on the role of Jewish activists in the American civil rights movement titled "The Black-Jewish Alliance: A Case of Mistaking Identity".
+He graduated in 1993 with upper-second-class honours.
 He was a member of the Cambridge University Amateur Dramatic Club, where he performed in shows such as Fiddler on the Roof and Cyrano de Bergerac, and acted in shows with the Labour youth movement Habonim Dror.
 He played the cello while growing up and made his television debut as a cellist on Fanfare for Young Musicians.